 How Academic Integrity Violations Are Handled

 In cases where academic integrity is questioned, procedure requires an instructor to notify a student of suspected dishonesty before filing a charge and recommended sanction with the college.
 Procedures allow a student to accept or contest a charge.
 If a student chooses to contest a charge, the case will then be managed by the respective college or campus Academic Integrity Committee.
-If a disciplinary sanction also is recommended, the case will be referred to the Office of Student Conduct.
+If a disciplinary sanction also is recommended, the case will be referred to the Office of Student Accountability and Conflict Response.

 All Penn State colleges abide by this Penn State policy, but review procedures may vary by college when academic dishonesty is suspected.
 Information about Penn State's academic integrity policy and college review procedures is included in the information that students receive upon enrolling in a course.

 Additionally, Penn State World Campus students are expected to act with civility and personal integrity; respect other students' dignity, rights, and property; and help create and maintain an environment in which all can succeed through the fruits of their own efforts.
 An environment of academic integrity is requisite to respect for oneself and others, and a civil community.